Essential 2025 Data Privacy Rules for Small Businesses

 Security requirements for both devices and networks

-4. Train Employees—And Keep Training Them
+4. Train Employees and Keep Training Them

 Human error remains one of the leading causes of data breaches.
 Employees should be trained to: